 2nd Baseman, and one of the fastest men on the team.
 As soon as Tom gets on base he has everyone on his feet with his “Pepper Martin” dashes on the basepaths.
 He’s from Dover, Mass.

-Chief Warrant Officer Hagerty married 1st Lieutenant Annie P. Barone (one of the 32nd Station Hospital’s nurses), in the hospital chapel on June 14, 1945.
+Chief Warrant Officer Hagerty married 1st Lieutenant Annie P. Barone (one of the 32nd Station Hospital’s nurses) in the hospital chapel on June 14, 1945.
 The officiant was Chaplain William V. O’Connor.
 (Although Captain O’Connor had long served as the hospital’s Catholic Chaplain, he’d been transferred to Adriatic Base Command in April 1945.
 He returned to officiate this and probably at least one other wedding.)
+Upon the unit’s arrival at the Boston Port of Embarkation aboard the S.S.
+John Clarke on October 8, 1945, he was transferred to the Reception Station at Camp Myles Standish, Massachusetts.

 After the war, Thomas and Annie returned to Dover, Massachusetts, where they raised two daughters and a son.
 Thomas Hagerty served in the Dover Fire Department from 1949 to 1971, achieving a rank of deputy chief.
 He also served as Dover’s postmaster for many years.